Video Anomaly Detection with Semantics-Aware Information Bottleneck

-MJAD is a ViT architecture decoder $\Psi$ similar to~\cite{he2022masked, ristea2024self}, used to predict the next frame and semantic feature, ensuring mutual assistance among the appearance, motion, and semantic modalities, while inserting an SFFM at each MJAD layer to perform feature filtering and compression.
+Multimodal Joint Attention Decoder (MJAD) is a ViT architecture decoder used to predict the next frame and semantic feature, ensuring mutual assistance among the appearance, motion, and semantic modalities, while inserting an SFFM at each layer to perform feature compression and filtering.
 A patch expanding process is used to restore spatial size and output the predicted frame $\hat{\mathbf{I}}_{t+1}$, along with a feature projector to project semantic embeddings back to the original space, obtaining the predicted semantic features $\hat{\mathbf{f}}_{t+1}^{\text{text}}$.
-This process can be mathematically formalized as follows: